• Skip to primary navigation

 • When the halloumi is done cooking, carefully remove it from the pan and place on a cooling rack.

-• Going back to the salad, take your bowl of vinegar and chilis and add that to your olive oil and olives bowl and mix it all in.
+• Going back to the salad, take your bowl of vinegar and chili peppers, salt and pepper then add that to your olive oil and olives bowl and mix it all in.
 This is your vinaigrette for your salad.

 • Take your cooked halloumi and lay it over your bed of arugula.
 Now taste your dressing with the olives and chilis and see if it needs any salt and pepper (remember that the halloumi cheese is salty so be careful not to add too much salt to your dressing).
 Drizzle your dressing and all of its ingredients over the top of the halloumi cheese until it is all used up.